-Deep acting also refers to expressing the emotion that the situation requires, but instead of merely faking it, you try to generate the required emotions by thinking of historical events or associations.
-For example, you may need to smile and be cheerful when greeting a client, and even though you’re feeling tired and grumpy, you generate happiness and cheer by thinking of positive associations or of things that make you happy.
+Deep acting also refers to expressing the emotion that the situation requires, but instead of merely faking it, employees try to generate the required emotions by thinking of historical events or associations.
+For example, employees may need to smile and be cheerful when greeting clients, and even though the employees are feeling tired and grumpy, they generate happiness and cheer by thinking of positive associations or of things that make them happy.

-In explaining their findings, the authors believe that surface emotional strategies have worse affects on job performance because they require more effort in order to overcome the cognitive dissonance between an emotion felt and an emotion expressed.
+In explaining their findings, the authors believe that surface acting strategies have greater downward impact on job performance because they require more effort in order to overcome the cognitive dissonance between an emotion felt and an emotion expressed.
 Though this result is important for the job performance of anyone with a client-facing role, it is particularly important for those in the service industry in which customer satisfaction is key.